Phase transition in random tensors with multiple independent spikes: Main Results

 \end{theorem}

-This theorem asserts that if the SNRs of all marginal spikes are less than their critical thresholds, then the minimum mean square estimator is no better than a dummy estimator.
+This theorem asserts that if the SNRs of all marginal spikes are less than their critical thresholds, then when estimating for the tensor $\sum_{r=1}^k\beta_ru(r)^{\otimes p}$, the minimum mean square estimator is no better than a random guess.
 In contrast, if at least one of the SNRs of the marginal spikes is larger than its critical threshold, the minimum mean square estimator performs better than all dummy estimators.
+In the case that $p$ is even, Theorem \ref{thm0} $(i)$ further implies that the sampling $(\sigma(1),\ldots,\sigma(k))$ does not provide useful information in recovering $(u(1),\ldots,u(k))$ since their inner products are essentially zero, whereas Theorem \ref{thm0} $(ii)$ shows that a weak form of recovery is possible as $(u(1),\ldots,u(k))$ and $(\sigma(1),\ldots,\s(k))$ are asymptotically correlated.

-As mentioned before, the MMSE recovery problem for the spiked random tensor for more general priors was studied earlier by Lesieur et al.~\cite{LMLKZ+17}.
+As mentioned before, the spike recovery in the random tensor for general priors via the MMSE was studied earlier by Lesieur-Miolane-Lelarge-Krzakala-Zdeborov\'a \cite{LMLKZ+17}.
 They computed the limiting mutual information between $W$ and $T_k$ and used it to establish a result equivalent to Theorem \ref{thm0}.
-Our proof of Theorem \ref{thm0} relies heavily on our main results for the detection problem and is thus a completely different approach than the one taken in \cite{LMLKZ+17}.
+The proof of Theorem \ref{thm0} relies heavily on our main results for the detection problem and presents a different approach than the one taken in \cite{LMLKZ+17}.